jmitroi/ML1010_GROUP_PROJECT/README.md

 # ML1010_GROUP_PROJECT
 Project name: fake news detection
 Final report is located at write_up/final_report.pdf
+A Jupyter notebook that summerizes results of this project is located at codes/ModelingResults.ipynb

 Here are a list of descriptions for each folder in this reposition.